versioneye/ops_contrib/README.md

 Scripts for [VersionEye](https://www.versioneye.com) operations.
 Everybody can contribute!

+The software for [VersionEye](https://www.versioneye.com) is shipped in multiple [Docker](https://www.docker.com/) images.
+VersionEye is a distributed system which is a composition of at least 8 Docker images.
+The Docker images and there relations to each other are described in docker compose files.
-VersionEye is based on [Docker](https://www.docker.com/).
-This repository describes how to fetch, start, stop and monitor them.
+This repository describes how to fetch, start, stop and monitor the VersionEye Docker images.

 ## Table of Contents